SenLee1/25Spring-Software-Engineer/README.md

 Src code are in Code/system.

 ## ELevator
-To run the system, change you directory to ELevator/Code/system/, then run python main.py.
+To run the system, change your directory to ELevator/Code/system/, then run python main.py.

 ## Vending Machine
-To run the system, change you directory to ELevator/Code/system/, then run python run.py.
+To run the system, change your directory to ELevator/Code/system/, then run python run.py.

 ## HuaRongDao
-To run the system, change you directory to ELevator/Code/system/Development/main, then run python backend.py and python frontend.py in two terminals.
+To run the system, change your directory to ELevator/Code/system/Development/main, then run python backend.py and python frontend.py in two terminals.